RichardMidnight/pi-safe/README.md

  - Creates a compressed image-file that will resize to fill the new card it is restored to (thanks to PiShrink!).

  - Supports .img .zip .xz and .gz file formats.

+ - Files are compatible with RPI Imager that comes with the pi.

  - Supports all USB storage (I think).